Updated: Apr 14

 Also, building a home poses the possibility of a lot of mistakes and redoing in various parts of your home.

-So what is really better?
+So what is really better, building or buying?

 There are a lot of pros and cons to both building and buying a home.
 Make sure you evaluate what works best for you, not just financially, but also with the lifestyle that you want to have.
 Building your own house may be cheaper or not, depending on your needs and wants in a home.
 Sometimes, buying one may save you money and a lot of time.